 How do you create a context diagram?

 Creating a context diagram is easy with Miro.
-All you have to do is select the Context Diagram Template and edit the existing elements to represent your system.
+All you have to do is select the context diagram template and edit the existing elements to represent your system.
 You can change the arrows to depict interactions and customize the visuals as required.

 Works best for:

-Google Cloud Architecture Diagram Template
+Euler Diagram Template

 Works best for: